Everyday algorithm auditing: Understanding the power of everyday users in surfacing harmful algorithmic behaviors: Everyday Algorithm Auditing

 \textbf{Organicness:} Though everyday algorithm auditing is based on everyday use, in practice the process can be more or less organic.
-Some everyday audits begin with an outside intervention, but then become more organic and user-led over time.
+Some everyday audits begin with an outside intervention but become more organic and user-led over time.
 For example, ImageNet Roulette was a simple online tool built by artists and researchers to support users in exploring and interrogating the input/output space of an image captioning model trained on the ImageNet dataset.
 However, after the tool was released to the public, users had autonomy in deciding how to use it.
-Collective auditing behaviors emerged organically through discussions on social media, as users shared findings and hypotheses, and sometimes built upon each other’s explorations \cite{metz2019nerd,crawford2019excavating}.
-By contrast, other everyday audits started organically, but later turned highly organized.
-For example, Sweeney, Noble, and Buolamwini all commenced their everyday audits inadvertently through everyday use, but then turned to more formal auditing methods for testing and analysis \cite{sweeney2013discrimination,noble2018algorithms,buolamwini2016m}.
+Collective auditing behaviors emerged organically through discussions on social media, as users shared findings and hypotheses and sometimes built upon each other’s explorations \cite{metz2019nerd,crawford2019excavating}.
+By contrast, other everyday audits start organically but later turn highly organized.
+For example, Sweeney, Noble, and Buolamwini all commenced their everyday audits inadvertently through everyday use, then turned to more formal auditing methods for testing and analysis \cite{sweeney2013discrimination,noble2018algorithms,buolamwini2016m}.
 Still other everyday audits are organic throughout the entire process.
-In the case of racial bias in Twitter’s cropping algorithms, Twitter users started and self-directed the whole audit with minimal intervention (in the form of a few tweets from Twitter employees whose input was invalidated by the users’ auditing process \footnote{https://twitter.com/grhmc/status/1307435775856910343 \& https://twitter.com/ZehanWang/status/1307461285811032066}) \cite{mehta2021why}.
+In the case of racial bias in Twitter’s cropping algorithms, Twitter users started and self-directed the whole audit with minimal intervention (in the form of a few tweets from Twitter employees whose input was invalidated by the users’ auditing process\footnote{\url{https://twitter.com/grhmc/status/1307435775856910343} \& \url{https://twitter.com/ZehanWang/status/1307461285811032066}}) \cite{mehta2021why}.